HFM3/strix/README.md

 # strix
-A Python Package for Creating Google Earth Files
+A Python Package for field-based GIS work